×

 What Are WiFi Standards?

 Guest WiFi analytics are tools used to monitor and analyze the performance of guest WiFi networks in real-time.
-These tools provide insights into network usage, connectivity, and user behavior, allowing administrators to optimize the guest WiFi experience for their customers.
+These tools provide insights into network usage, connectivity, and user behavior, allowing administrators to optimize the Guest WiFi experience for their customers.
 Utilizing the latest WiFi standards created by the Institute of Electrical and Electronics Engineers (IEEE), guest WiFi analytics ensure a fast and efficient Internet connection for guests, improving the quality of service.

 The Evolution of WiFi Standards

-WiFi standards have constantly evolved since its launch in 1997 for better service quality and networking standards.
+WiFi standards have constantly evolved since their launch in 1997 for better service quality and networking standards.
 WiFi standards indicate the precise mechanisms in operation for Internet connection.
 They operate as a defined set of protocols that direct the functioning of a specific WiFi network you are connected to.

 WiFi standards and speeds explained: